This recipe is safe for Coumadin (warfarin) users.

 Cooking Time = 180 Minutes

-This recipe makes very good leftovers, and like most soups, is better the next day.
+This recipe can easily be multiplied and makes very good leftovers.
+Like most soups, it is better the next day.

 |3 ounces||Andouille sausage (diced)|

 |16 ounces||boneless skinless chicken thighs (cut into 1/2 inch cubes)|